-An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and ropic 05 Glossary Page 79 of 163 agreements. internal control framework Practices and procedures established to foster the accomplishment of operational goals and to minimize risk. internal control over compliance requirements for Federal awards For Federal grant purposes, "internal control over compliance requirements for Federal awards" means a process implemented by a non-Federal entity designed to provide reasonable assurance that, with respect to Federal awards, transactions are properly recorded and accounted for; transactions are executed in compliance with Federal requirements; and assets are safeguarded against loss or misuse. internal exchange transaction A document in AFIS used to record inter-agency fund transfers in a single document.
-Commonly called an IET. internal exchange- automated transfer document In AFIS, a document used to effect exchanges and transfers between agencies.
-Internal Revenue Code The main body of domestic statutory tax law of the United States of America.
-Internal Revenue Service See IRS. internal service fund A fund that accounts for the financing of goods and services provided by one department or agency to another. internal transaction In the context of grant reporting, one of a class of transactions that do not increase or decrease monetary amounts and that are not captured for reporting; such transactions include, for example, entries correcting the use of objects. internal transaction agreement A document in AFIS used to agree to an interagency transfer.
-Commonly called an ITA. internal transaction initiator A document in AFIS used to initiate interagency transfers.
-Commonly called an ITI. internally generated intangible asset An internally generated intangible resource that by virtue of its cost is capitalized. internally generated An intangible resource is internally generated if it is created by intangible resource the Government of the State of Arizona, one of its constituent units, or by an entity contracted by the Government of the State of Arizona or one of its constituent units.
+An internal control is, finally, any method adopted by an entity to safeguard its assets, to ensure reliability of accounting data and to foster compliance with laws, rules, regulations, policies and

+Topic 05 Glossary Page 79 of 163 agreements. internal control framework Practices and procedures established to accomplishment of operational goals and to minimize foster the risk. internal control over compliance requirements for Federal awards implemented by a non-Federal entity designed reasonable assurance that, with respect to Federal a process to provide ral awards, unted for; h Federal internal exchange transaction A document in AFIS used to record inter-agency fur in a single document.
+Commonly called an IET. nd transfers internal exchange- automated transfer document In AFIS, a document used to effect exchanges an between agencies. d transfers Internal Revenue Code The main body of domestic statutory tax law of States of America. the United Internal Revenue Service See IRS. internal service fund A fund that accounts for the financing of goods are provided by one department or agency to another. nd services internal transaction In the context of grant reporting, one of a class of t that do not increase or decrease monetary amounts a not captured for reporting; such transactions is example, entries correcting the use of objects. and that are internal transaction agreement A document in AFIS used to agree to an interagen Commonly called an ITA. cy transfer. internal transaction initiator A document in AFIS used to initiate interagency Commonly called an ITI. transfers. internally generated intangible asset An internally generated intangible resource that by cost is capitalized. virtue of its internally generated An intangible resource is internally generated if it is created by intangible resource the Government of the State of Arizona, one of its constituent units, or by an entity contracted by the Government of the State of Arizona or one of its constituent units.
 An intangible resource purchased from an outside source is considered internally generated, if incremental expenses exceed thirty percent (30%) of the cost of the underlying intangible that was purchased.